|

 -

-We do have some 2004 "Cascina Francia," a decidedly "old
+We did have some 2004 "Cascina Francia," a decidedly "old

 school" Barolo.
 No compromises towards French oak aging.
 No